Bob Clampett: As a director

 Clampett left the studio in May 1945, leaving a handful of shorts unfinished before they were picked up again by other studio directors.
 The generally accepted story was that Clampett left over matters of artistic freedom, despite some people claiming that he left the studio on his own.
 Clampett's style was becoming increasingly divergent from those of Freleng and Jones.
-In any event, Clampett was fired by Leon Schlesinger's successor, Edward Selzer, who was far less tolerant of him than Schlesinger had been.
-The Warner style that he was so instrumental in developing was leaving him behind.
-Warner Bros. had recently bought the rights to the entire Looney Tunes and Merrie Melodies studio from Schlesinger and, while his cartoons of 1946 are today considered on the cutting edge of the art for that period, at the time, Clampett was ready to seek new challenges.
+In any event, Clampett left after Leon Schlesinger was succeeded by Edward Selzer, who was far less tolerant of him than Schlesinger had been.
+The Warner style that he was instrumental in developing was leaving him behind.
+Warner Bros. had recently acquired the rights to the entire Looney Tunes and Merrie Melodies studio from Schlesinger, and while his cartoons of 1946 are today considered on the cutting edge of the art of the period, at the time, Clampett was ready to seek new challenges.
 He left at what some considered the peak of his creativity and against everyone's advice.
-Clampett's position as director after his departure was given to Arthur Davis, whom would direct cartoons with his unit until it was dissolved in late-1947 over budgetary issues.
+Clampett's position as director after his departure was given to Arthur Davis, who would direct cartoons with his unit until it was dissolved in late 1947 over budgetary issues.